EngineerNV/MLProjects/README.md

 # MLProjects
-Going to test different ML techniques, and test various frameworks
+Goal: test different ML techniques, and test various frameworks

-To-DO: Use SVM, NN, CNN, NLP
-TO-DO: Framework Tensorflow, CUDA API
+Applications in folder

+Creadit Card Fraud Detection with Customized Neural Net made from custom Class files no Frameworks

+Raccoon Detection for security cameras - Using Keras framework and YOLO CNN